samdevmeshach/weather_app/README.md

 ### 5. Run `tns preview` Command in Command Prompt

-### 6. QR Code will be Displayed in few seconds and scan the QR Code using NativeScript Preview App in Mobile
+### 6. QR Code will be Displayed in few seconds and scan the QR Code using NativeScript Playground App in Mobile

 ### 7. The Weather Application opens on your Mobile